To say that position is important in poker is like saying having gasoline is important to driving an automobile.

-Knowing which hands you should play and how you should play them according to where you are sitting at the table in relation to the dealer button is one of the characteristics that distinguish a winning poker player from a losing player.
-Yet many newer players have no idea of the importance of position in poker or they simply chose to ignore it.
+Knowing which hands you should play and how you should play them according to where you are sitting at the table in relation to the dealer button is one characteristic that distinguishes a winning poker player from a losing player.
+Yet many newer players have no idea of the importance of position in poker, or they simply chose to ignore it.

 What is positional awareness?

 Positional awareness is a multi-faceted concept.
 The most obvious element of it is being aware of the importance of position at a very basic level in one’s pre-flop opening ranges.
 In general, you want to play more hands in position than when you are out of position.
 It also encompasses being aware of changes in your opponents’ ranges based on their position at the table and their knowledge of positional awareness.

 For example, we should fear a competent player’s early position raise much more than a late position CO or BTN raise.